audivir/mxhttp/README.md

     def get_item(self, item_id: int) -> Item: ...  # type: ignore[empty-body]
 ```

-- The limit is scoped to the `(host, port)` being called, shared across every consumer instance and every endpoint on that class, not counted per instance or per endpoint.
+- The limit is scoped to the `(host, port)` being called, shared across consumer instances and endpoints using the same configuration.
-- Unlike `@retry`, this applies to every endpoint kind, including streaming and SSE.
+- Unlike `@retry`, this applies to every endpoint kind, including streaming, SSE, and downloads.
 - By default, a call over the limit blocks until the current window resets.
 Set `block=False` to raise `RateLimitExceededError` immediately instead, or `max_delay=` to raise instead of blocking past that many seconds.
+- Pass `key="custom_pool"` to `RateLimit` to partition rate limits into dedicated pools or keep method quotas isolated from each other.
-- Pass `ratelimit=` directly to `@get`/`@post`/etc. to override the class's `RateLimit` config for that one endpoint, or `ratelimit=None` to disable rate limiting for it, the same way `retry=` works.
+- Pass `ratelimit=` directly to `@get`/`@post`/etc. to override the class configuration for that one endpoint, or `ratelimit=None` to disable rate limiting for it, the same way `retry=` works.

 ### Streaming responses